johnridesabike/johnridesabike.github.io/content/software/coronate/index.md

 Similar to scoring, the auto-pairing functions aim to comply with USCF recommendations.
 Pairing is a much trickier beast than scoring, however.
 The current implementation is “good enough” for now, and still needs more work.

 ### Source code

+Coronate is written with [Reason](https://reasonml.github.io), [ReasonReact](https://reasonml.github.io/reason-react/), and [BuckleScript](https://bucklescript.github.io).
+Reason is an extension of the OCaml programming language, and BuckleScript provides a JavaScript compiler along with a standard library optimized for web usage.
+Reason (and OCaml) uses a functional paradigm that I find preferable to object-oriented alternatives.

 All code is [AGPL v3.0 licensed](https://github.com/johnridesabike/coronate/blob/master/LICENSE) which allows anyone the freedom to download and modify it.
 I welcome contributions in code, as well as suggestions and bug reports.
 [Visit the repository page to get started](https://github.com/johnridesabike/coronate/).